Lemoncode/i18next-example-typescript/README.md

 };
 ```

+> If you are using class based components react i18next exposes an HOC for you to
+> get access to _t_.

 - So far so good, let's check now how can we add multilanguage support to a literal that
   is injected via javascript.